peopleanalyst

 What's novel

-• 05Cryptographic provenance contract — SHA-256 tracked for every source file; safe-delete invariants require hash verification on backup and durable storage before any local delete.
-The substrate cannot lose source material to a careless deletion.
+• 05Cryptographic provenance contract — SHA-256 tracked for every source file; safe-delete invariants require hash verification before any local delete.
+Every output traces to its source; the system cannot lose source material to a careless deletion.

 Recent ships